duffyjp/duffyjp.github.io/_posts/2023-08-02-Log-ATT-Router-Status.md

 ```

 ### Check the results
-* This will report `OFFLINE` if either the internet connection is down including two minute periods where connectivity is lost but the router does not yet report a problem (see next section).
+* This will report `OFFLINE` if either the internet connection is down including two minute periods where connectivity is lost but the router does not yet report a problem (<a href="#att-logger">see next section</a>).

 <div style="overflow-y: auto; max-height: 512px;">
 <pre>